wso2/docs-is/en/docs/guides/identity-federation/configure-oauth2-openid-connect.md

     </tr>
     <tr>
         <td>Scopes</td>
-        <td>This is a space separated, case-sensitive list of OpenID Connect scopes to request from the identity provider.
+        <td>This is a space-separated, case-sensitive list of OpenID Connect scopes to request from the identity provider.
 See the <a href="https://openid.net/specs/openid-connect-core-1_0.html#ScopeClaims">OpenID Connect specification</a> for more information about what scopes can be configured here.</td>
         <td>openid email profile</td>
     </tr>
     <tr>